 - Use of the Society’s Council Chamber for small group meetings (on application to the Executive Secretary)

-The annual subscription for Fellows is £50 and for Retired Fellows £37, payable on election.
+From 1 July 2019 the annual subscription for Fellows is £60 and for Retired Fellows £40, payable on election.

 How to Apply